-In total, 93 species were documented across 21 unique transects in community restored area highlighting the comprehensive nature of the survey and its potential to contribute to our understanding of butterfly ecology in the butterfly of periphery of Satkosia Tiger Reserve.
+In total, 93 species were documented across 21 unique transects in community restored area highlighting the comprehensive nature of the survey and its potential to contribute to our understanding of butterfly ecology in the periphery of Satkosia Tiger Reserve.
 The Shannon diversity index, a measure of species diversity that considers both abundance and evenness, ranges from 2.3 to 3.5 across the surveyed sites.
-The abundance of the butterfly species was almost same across all types of habitat.
-The mean Shannon Diversity Index for the entire study area calculated is 3.05, reflecting the richness and variety of butterfly species observed during the survey.
-The surveyed sites include areas such as forests, fallow lands, and agricultural land representing diverse ecological habitats.
-Among all the land-uses, maximum butterflies' richness and abundance were recorded in forest followed by agriculture and fallow land.
+The abundance of butterfly species was almost same across all types of habitat.
+The mean Shannon Diversity Index for the entire study area was calculated to be 3.05, reflecting the richness and variety of butterfly species observed during the survey.
+The surveyed sites include areas such as forests, fallow lands, and agricultural land, representing diverse ecological habitats.
+Among all the land uses, maximum butterfly richness and abundance were recorded in forests followed by agricultural and fallow lands.